 A graduate of Messiah College, Colleen came to the DC area in 1998 following work supporting philanthropic event coordination in New York.
 She is an active member of The Falls Church Anglican, and a mentor for and fellow of the CS Lewis Institute.
 Colleen was raised in a Coast Guard Family all over the U.S., and now resides in Arlington.

 Margaret Eberly is Director of Membership and Events at The Trinity Forum.

 Margaret graduated in May of 2012 with a Bachelor of Arts in Corporate Communications from James Madison University.
 While at JMU, she enjoyed a variety of leadership roles: She was elected to student government and served as class secretary, won a spot with a small group of students who designed their class ring and created promotional events for it, and managed the members services staff at the university recreation center.
 Margaret loves to dance, and was active on a university dance team.

 She has volunteered with NGO’s both internationally and domestically.
 In 2010, her heart for humanitarian affairs was kindled when she worked with orphaned children in Uganda.
-She keeps in touch with friends in Kampala and hopes to go back.
-Margaret’s personal interests include dancing, running, making recipes from the latest healthy cooking blogs, and catching a Nationals game when possible.
+Margaret’s personal interests include yoga and running, making recipes from the latest healthy cooking blogs, and catching a Nationals game when possible.

 Raised in Lancaster County, PA, she currently resides in Old Town, Alexandria.